devgianlu/PYX-Reloaded/README.md

 ![][screen2]

+### ...but some may be necessary to have a good time!!
+![][screen9]

 ### New Game!
 We cleaned up that ugly-ass screen the OG PYX had.
 It's been replaced with a nicer modal dialog (scrollable!) and - unlike its predecessor - has a built-in way of adding Cardcast decks via code straight from the UI.

 ![][screen3]
 ![][screen4]

+Selecting the cards from the original PYX is also included, with Material checkboxes to make life complete!!
+![][screen6]

+Before we add a Cardcast to your game, we want to make sure it's the exact one you want, by the author you chose.
+![][screen7]

+When this appears, the deck you selected and confirmed should now be an official part of your game!!
+![][screen8]

 ### Oooooooh Shiny!!!
 We've added custom colors from Google's Material palette.
 You may have noticed the ever-changing scheme in the photos above.
 The top-right "gear" icon opens this dialog.
 The screenshots were all taken within seconds of each other thanks to this screen.
 It also has a dynamic preview so you can see what your choices will look like when applied!!